sylphlab/zen-coder/memory-bank/progress.md

 - `@vscode/webview-ui-toolkit` dependency is unused but still listed.
 - Search tool functionality relies on the external `search_files` tool (requires environment support).
 - Conversation history is not persisted.
+- Webview UI does not yet display tool status updates.